shireenbhardwaj/EmployeeChurnPrediction-using-MachineLearning/README.md

 - Data Visualization
 - Performance Optimization

-## 📸 Sample Visualizations

-(Include relevant graphs, charts, or screenshots here to make the README more engaging.)

 ## 🔥 Why This Project Stands Out

 - **Real-World Business Problem:** Addresses a common HR challenge faced by companies.